durosly/igil/SEO_IMPROVEMENTS.md

 ## Conclusion

-The implemented SEO improvements provide a solid foundation for IDAN GLOBAL INSPECTION LIMITED's online presence.
+The implemented SEO improvements provide a solid foundation for IDAN GLOBAL INTEGRATED LIMITED's online presence.
 The combination of technical SEO, structured data, and targeted content optimization should significantly improve search engine visibility and user experience.

 The focus on NDT-specific keywords, local SEO for Nigeria, and professional certifications (ISO 9712, ASNT Level II) positions the company as a leading authority in the Non-Destructive Testing industry in Nigeria.